Enable LDAP over SSL (LDAPS) for Microsoft Active Directory servers

 - On AD, open

-. - Add the generated
+Manage computer certificates. - Add the generated

-to the certificate pathTrusted Root Certification Authorities\Certificates
+ca.crtto the certificate pathTrusted Root Certification Authorities\Certificates. - Done.

 Create client certificate↑